Webhook & Send API

 When to use it

-- You have your own AI or support system and want full control over every response
+- You have your own AI or support system and want full control over every response on every platform

 - You need to route different conversation types to different handlers